Home

 It is very important to have some sort of dementia provision in the Advance Directive;, and to have a Representative or a substitute decision maker who will be capable of making decisions based on your values, in case of dementia.

-During dying/death Death vigils or other forms of religious/spiritual support (including living/pre-death 'Celebrations of Life'); bedside singing; aromatherapy; attention to mouth care (ice chips/ointment) because the mouth becomes dry and painful at this time; holding the death journeyer's hands and/or gently stroking their head and perhaps other parts of the body; any other care that might contribute to physical or emotional comfort during the dying experience.
+During dying/death Death vigils or other forms of religious/spiritual support (including living/pre-death 'Celebrations of Life'); bedside singing; aromatherapy; attention to mouth care (ice chips/ointment) because the mouth becomes dry and painful at this time; holding the Death Journeyer's hands and/or gently stroking their head and perhaps other parts of the body; any other care that might contribute to physical or emotional comfort during the dying experience.

 Immediately post-death Organ donation; funeral-home services; family-based/at-home post-death care (support from death midwives or home funeral guides for a home funeral); lying-in-honour or wakes